maxwolf621/Notes/SpringNote/SpringWithDatabase/HibernateCache.md

 - 如果打算清除二級快取的資料，可以使用SessionFactory的`evict()`方法
 `sessionFactory.evict(User.class, user.getId());`

 - Second level cache is an **optional cache** and **first-level cache will always be consulted before any attempt is made to locate an object in the second-level cache.**
-    > check first cache if not found then check second cache
+check first level cache if not found then check second level cache
 - **The second-level cache can be configured on a per-class and per-collection basis** and mainly responsible for caching objects across sessions.
 - Any third-party cache can be used with Hibernate.